awsdocs/aws-net-developer-guide/doc_source/retries-timeouts.rst

   <MS3S3UploadPartUploadPartRequestNET45>`, :sdk-net-api-v2:`AmazonGlacierClient.UploadArchive()
   <MGlacierGlacierUploadArchiveUploadArchiveRequestNET45>`, and so on.

-* The version of the the SDK that targets the .NET Framework 4.5 sets :code:`Timeout` and :code:`ReadWriteTimeout` to the maximum values for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient <TGlacierGlacierNET45>` objects.
+* The version of the SDK that targets the .NET Framework 4.5 sets :code:`Timeout` and :code:`ReadWriteTimeout` to the maximum values for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient <TGlacierGlacierNET45>` objects.

-* The version of the the SDK that targets the portable class library (PCL) sets :code:`Timeout` to the maximum value for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient
+* The version of the SDK that targets the portable class library (PCL) sets :code:`Timeout` to the maximum value for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient The following are the exceptions to the default timeout values.
-  <TGlacierGlacierNET45>` objects.

-The following are the exceptions to the default timeout values.
 These values are overridden when you explicitly set the timeout values. :code:`Timeout` and :code:`ReadWriteTimeout` are set to the maximum values if the method being called uploads a stream, such as :sdk-net-api-v2:`AmazonS3Client.PutObject()
 <MS3S3PutObjectPutObjectRequestNET45>`, :sdk-net-api-v2:`AmazonS3Client.UploadPart()
 <MS3S3UploadPartUploadPartRequestNET45>`, :sdk-net-api-v2:`AmazonGlacierClient.UploadArchive()
 <MGlacierGlacierUploadArchiveUploadArchiveRequestNET45>`, and so on.
-The version of the the
+The version of the
 SDK that targets the .NET Framework 4.5 sets :code:`Timeout` and :code:`ReadWriteTimeout` to the maximum values for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient
 <TGlacierGlacierNET45>` objects.
-The version of the the SDK that targets the portable class
+The version of the SDK that targets the portable class
 library (PCL) sets :code:`Timeout` to the maximum value for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient <TGlacierGlacierNET45>` objects.

 .. _retries-timeouts-example:

+  <TGlacierGlacierNET45>` objects.

 Example
 =======